Sub domain doesn't show up in google search

 Which, uses am mistaken , should allow the page to be indexed ( or at least listed.

-that search does return the home page of “businessdomain.com” with a link asking if i meant “mygame businessdomain” (which also doesn’t list the home page of my subdomain)
+that search does return the home page of “example.com” with a link asking if i meant “mygame example” (which also doesn’t list the home page of my subdomain)

 Is there something specific or additional I have to do to have google index the subdomain and have it show up in searches?